Resource allocation with costly participation

 \end{section}

-\begin{section}{Conclusion} We developed a dynamic pay-to-bid auction for selling an object whose monetary value is common knowledge among risk-loving bidders and bidding fees are the only source of benefit for the seller.
+\begin{section}{Conclusion} We developed a dynamic pay-to-bid auction for selling an object whose monetary value is common knowledge among risk-loving bidders, and bidding fees are the only source of benefit for the seller.
 We established that for the proposed model there exists a \emph{unique} symmetric subgame perfect equilibrium.
-The characterized equilibrium is stationary when re-entry in the auction is allowed and it is Markov perfect when re-entry is forbidden.
-Furthermore, the decision/strategy chosen by the players is independent of their wealth level, whether or not re-entry is permitted in the auction.
-When re-entry is permitted, we showed that the expected revenue of the seller is independent of the number of buyers, is increasing in the value of the object, and decreasing in the bid fee and the sale price.
-Furthermore, the seller's expected revenue when bidders are risk neutral is equal to the value of the object, but when players are risk-loving the expected revenue of the seller is {strictly} greater than the value of the object and, it is strictly increasing in the degree of risk-loving.
-Therefore, when bidders are risk-loving it is more {profitable} to sell expensive objects with a low bid fee and a low sale price. \\
+The characterized equilibrium is stationary when re-entry in the auction is allowed, and it is Markov perfect when re-entry is forbidden.
+Furthermore, in equilibrium, the strategy chosen by the players is independent of their wealth level whether or not re-entry is permitted in the auction.

+When re-entry is permitted, the expected revenue of the seller is independent of the number of buyers, increasing in the value of the object, decreasing in the bid fee, and decreasing in the sale price.
+Furthermore, the seller's expected revenue, when bidders are risk neutral, is equal to the value of the object, and it is {strictly} greater than the value of the object when bidders are risk loving.
+Moreover, the seller's revenue is strictly increasing in the degree of risk-loving.
+Thus, when bidders are risk-loving, it is more {profitable} to sell expensive objects with a low bid fee and a low sale price.
+We further compared the seller's revenue with a standard lottery.
+As a result, for sufficiently small biding fee, the seller's revenue is {strictly higher} than a standard lottery, for any number of players.

-We further showed that allowing re-entry maybe surprisingly important in practice.
-Because, if the seller were to run such an auction without allowing re-entry, the auction would last a long time and for almost all of its duration have only two remaining players.
+We further showed that allowing re-entry maybe {surprisingly} important in practice.
+Because, if the seller were to run such an auction without allowing re-entry, the auction would last a long time, and for almost all of its duration have only two remaining players.
 Therefore, the seller's revenue relies on those two players being willing to participate, without any breaks, in an auction that might last for thousands of rounds.

 \end{section}

 \textbf{ {Appendix}}\\

 \textit{Notation}: \\ History of the game up to time $t, t\in \{1,2,3,\cdots\},$ which is common knowledge among the players, is denoted by $h^t=(\vect{s}_1,\vect{s}_2,\cdots,\vect{s}_{t-1})$, where $\vect{s}_k=(s_{1,k},s_{2,k},\cdots,s_{n(t),k})$ represents the strategy profile reported by the players in round $k$ of the game.
 Consider a sub-game beginning {after} history $h^t$. $\mathbb{E}_{i,t}[u(X_{h^t})]$ is the expected utility of player $i$ in this sub-game and, $\mathbb{E}_{i,t}[u(X_{h^t})|\{\mbox{Bid}\}]$ ($\mathbb{E}_{i,t}[u(X_{h^t})|\{\mbox{No Bid}\}]$) is the expected utility of player $i$ in this sub-game given that he plays $\{\mbox{Bid}\}$ ($\{\mbox{No Bid}\}$) in round $t$ and, $X_{h^t}$ is the random variable denoting money earned by the player in equilibrium in the sub-game starting after $h^t$.
 Each player at any round $t$ chooses a strategy which is a map from any history of the game up to time $t$ to $[0,1]$, a Bernoulli probability over $\{\mbox{Bid, No Bid}\}$.
 Let $p_t(h^t), 0\leq p_t(h^t)\leq 1,$ be the probability of choosing $\{\mbox{Bid}\}$ after observing history $h^t$ of the game.
 Number of players present in round $t, t\in \{1,2,3,\cdots\}$ of the game is denoted by $n_t$.
 Note that when re-entry is allowed $n_t=n$ in any round $t, t\in \{1,2,3,\cdots\}$.\\